loopbackio/loopback.io/pages/en/lb2/Operation-hooks.md

 The hook is triggered _before_ [model validation](/doc/{{page.lang}}/lb2/Validating-model-data.html) functions are called.

 {% include tip.html content="
-Since the `before save` hook is triggered before validators are called, you can use it to ensure that empty or missing values are filled with default values." %}
+Since the `before save` hook is triggered before validators are called, you can use it to ensure that empty or missing values are filled with default values.
+" %}

 Depending on which method triggered this hook, the context will have one of the following sets of properties: